brian14708/wh-briefings/presidential-actions/2021-01/2021-01-21-executive-order-improving-and-expanding-access-to-care-and-treatments-for-covid-19.md

 date: '2021-01-21'
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/01/21/executive-order-improving-and-expanding-access-to-care-and-treatments-for-covid-19/
 published_time: 2021-01-21 16:15:51-05:00
-title: "Executive Order on Improving and Expanding Access to Care and Treatments for\
+title: "Executive Order on Improving and Expanding Access to Care and Treatments for\_\
-  \ COVID- \u2060 19"
+  COVID-\u206019"
 ---

 By the authority vested in me as President by the Constitution and the